 - Depression, anxiety (associated with coping with the condition)

-- Stunted growth in children (which may occur many years before digestive symptoms appear)
+- Stunted growth in children (which may occur many years before digestive symptoms appear).

-Additionally, the area around the anus may be affected by ulcers, abscesses, fissures (small ulcerated cracks) or fistulas (small abnormal holes in the wall of the intestines or rectum).
+In addition, the area around the anus may be affected by ulcers, abscesses, fissures (small ulcerated cracks) or fistulas (small abnormal holes in the wall of the intestines or rectum).